nickangtc/nickang-blog-gatsby/content/blog/2018-06-22-why-im-going-vegetarian/index.md

 ---

 _PS.
 Actually, I'm also still contemplating between being full vegetarian or pescatarian (a vegetarian who also eats fish).
 We may need to discuss the morality of fishes vis a vis that of mammals at some point..._

+_PPS.
+It's 2020 and I have started to call myself a flexitarian.
+You can read about it [here](/2020-06-21-flexitarianism/)._